 One logo graphic file is not enough in most cases.
 If a designer has sent you a single logo file, they probably don’t know what they’re doing.
 The only exception to this are logos that are intended to be used in a single color throughout all the media, and this color happens to be black.
 In all other cases, you’re looking at two variations at a minimum.

-I usually create 9 logo variations for each project where an icon is involved – vertical composition, horizontal composition and icon alone in color, black and inverse palette – each in 2 file formats (vector and raster), and I’m not even counting RGB, CMYK and Pantone color system variations here.
-This amounts to a whole lot of files.
-(I don’t even keep count.)
+I usually create at a minimum 9 logo variations for each project where an icon is involved – vertical composition, horizontal composition and icon alone in color, black and inverse palette.
+Each of these files is available in several vector and raster file formats, each in either RGB, CMYK and Pantone color system.
+This amounts to a whole lot of files, and my record so far was over 300.

 If I just gave my clients these files with no explanation, they would be lost as to which one to use when.
 So even in my most basic, no-frills logo design package, I provide a document to explain which logo variations the client has at their disposal, and in which contexts they’re used.